Venezuela Says US Revoked Transnational Oil And Gas Company Licenses - UrduPoint

 -

-Venezuela says US revoked transnational oil and gas company licenses6 minutes ago
+Venezuela says US revoked transnational oil and gas company licenses58 seconds ago

 -